I have a confession to make. Will Once isn’t my real name. My real name is Peter Parker, Bruce Wayne, David Banner, everyman.

 To Know the Dark is a serious piece of science fiction/ fantasy.

-I am close to publishing Love, Death and Wyrds – the sequel to Love, Death and Tea.
+I have now published Love, Death and Wyrds – the sequel to Love, Death and Tea.

 There are two more chess books in the works.